LoupVaillant/Monocypher-Handshake/DESIGN.md

 1. The sender sends the _message_ to the recipient.
 2. The recipient decrypts & records the sender's transmitted public key.
-3. The recipient authenticates the message, and aborts if it fails.
+3. The recipient verifies the message, and aborts if it fails.
 4. The protocol is complete.
 The session key is _EK2_.